Today’s distance: 24 km

 For me, yesterday was lovely because I took my time and enjoyed my journey.
 I had the security of a reservation at Roncesvalles.
 I sat on a rock to eat my sandwich and absorb the wonder of the 365 degree view of these fabulous mountains.
-When I started walking again I felt restored with energy and was happy to move on.
+By the time I felt ready to start walking again, I was restored with energy and happy to move on.
 I was living in the moment.

 Not today!
 Today was the exact flip side of yesterday!
 The inclement weather we faced this morning might have had something to do with it.
 I only slept about three hours so I wasn’t feeling very cheerful to begin with.

 I knew this stage walking from Roncesvalles to Zubiri wouldn’t have nearly the same elevation change as the first two days going over the Pyrenees but, whenever there was a hill to climb or the long, steep descent into Zubiri, I felt a twinge of resentment, maybe even more than a twinge.
 I did my share of mountain climbing for the last two days.
 Why more?